 Mel is one person who did step out of her comfortable existence and found Bosom Buddies.
 The charity collects new and good-quality used clothes and supplies for newborns, as well as having a band of volunteers who knit bootees, sew pretty cloth bags, bake and make cards.
 Mel and other women from her church go to the poorest of the state hospitals around Cape Town and spend time with new mums, giving them each a bag containing supplies for them and their baby to take home.
 Even more amazingly, they take time to sit with women who have suffered a stillbirth, pray with them, and have special bags for them containing toiletries and a little gift for the bereaved mum.
 They distribute about 200 of these bags every month.

 The container is being packed on the 9th of June so the clothes need to be sent by the end of May.
-You can either e-mail me or e-mail Riki and we will send you the mailing address.
+You can e-mail me and I will send you the mailing address.
 So if you have (or know of anyone who has) old newborn clothes or stuff, or if you feel you can pop some babygros into your grocery basket next time you hit Tesco, please please do so.
 The donations will be going directly to those who are the most vulnerable and who need it the most.

 Right – on with the food!